alecroy/alecroy.github.io/_posts/2016-02-02-extended-globs-in-bash.md

 ---
 layout: post
 title: "Extended globs in bash"
-date: 2016-02-02 20:10
+date: 2016-02-02 20:10:00 -0500 EST
+categories: Software
 ---

-I learned about extended globbing today.
+I learned about extended globbing today, in bash.

 I wanted to free up some disk space on my tiny macbook, so I ran a scan with [Grand Perspective](https://en.wikipedia.org/wiki/GrandPerspective).
 I saw an unusually large file in the git repo for Fira that I cloned (really I just wanted the `.otf` files, but cloning the whole thing seemed easier).
 Somewhere in the `Fira` directory lurked a ~300 MB file.
 I just wanted to verify that's where it was, nothing fancy.

 So the goal is: show regular entries (`README.md`) and dotted/hidden entries (`.git`) altogether.